DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 GetPlaneIntersection(ViewFrustum::TOP_PLANE_IDX,    ViewFrustum::RIGHT_PLANE_IDX,  m_Constants.FrustumRayRT);
 ```

-In ray generation shader we calculate the normalized texture coordinates `uv` and use it to calculate ray direction from frustum rays.
+In the ray generation shader, we calculate the normalized texture coordinates `uv` and use them to calculate
+the ray direction from frustum rays:

 ```hlsl
 struct Constants
 {